s3cur3/parameterized_test/README.md

 product folks can later read the tests (or at least the parameters table) if they want to verify the behavior of the system.

-### Example tests versus property tests
+### Parameterized tests versus property tests

-Example tests cover a lot of the same ground as property-based testing.
+Parameterized tests are superficially similar to property-based tests.
 Both allow you to write fewer tests while covering more of your system's behavior.
 This library is not a replacement for property tests, but rather complimentary to them.

-There are a few reasons you might choose to write an example test rather than a property test:
+There are a few reasons you might choose to write a parameterized test rather than a property test:

+- **When describing policies, not invariants**: Much of a system's business logic comes down to arbitrary choices made by a product team.
+  For instance, there's nothing in the abstract description of a shipping calculator that says buying socks or spending $100 total should grant you free shipping.
+Those aren't *principles* that every correctly implemented shipping system would implement.
+Instead, they're choices made by someone (maybe a product manager) which will in all likelihood be fiddled with over time.

+  Contrast that with the classic use cases for property tests: every (correct) implementation of, say, `List.sort/1` will *always* have the dual properties of:

+  1. every element of the input being represented in the output, and
+  2. every element being "less than" the element after it.

+  These sorting properties are *invariants* of the sorting function, and therefore are quite amenable to property testing.
 - **Ease of writing**: Property tests take a lot of practice to get good at writing.
 They're often quite time consuming to produce, and even when you think you've adequately described the parameters to the system.
-- **For communication with other stakeholders**: An example test table can be made readable by non-programmers (or non-Elixir programmers), so they can be a good way of showing other people in your organization which behaviors of the system you've verified.
+- **For communication with other stakeholders**: The table of examples in a parameterized test can be made readable by non-programmers (or non-Elixir  programmers), so they can be a good way of showing others in your organization which behaviors of the system you've verified.
   Because they can compactly express a lot of test cases, they're much more suitable for this than saying "go read the title of